Skip to main content

 The actions menu on each run row offers:

-• Go to pipeline: navigate to the parent pipeline
+• Go to Pipeline: navigate to the parent pipeline

 Testing from the editor